jsforce/jsforce/README.md

 ## JSforce CLI (Command Line Interface)

-If you want to utilize jsforce CLI in tty, you can install the npm package globally.
+If you want to utilize JSforce CLI in tty, you can install the npm package globally.

 ```
 $ npm install jsforce -g